-According to this year’s 2017 NACE panel, "If you do not intentionally include, you unintentionally exclude."
+According to 2017's NACE panel, "If you do not intentionally include, you unintentionally exclude."
 Understanding diversity as a business necessity stems from the realization that diversity breeds innovation and innovation breeds business success.
 Thus, smart organizations need to actively consider how to promote diversity within their existing workforces and through their hiring processes.

 Even for the most innovative company in the world, diversity is a big issue.
 Overall, 7 out of 10 people who work at Google are men and there is a severe underrepresentation of African American and Hispanics in their workforce.
 Lack of diversity is a problem that roots itself in hiring/recruiting biases and the effects are directly felt by both companies and universities.

 A bias is a snap decision, one which happens before you’re even aware a decision has been made.
 "Our lizard brains" are good for many things, but making sound business decisions is not one of them.

 So what creates these biases?
 Here are 3 examples of what is creating biases in the recruiting/hiring processes:

 1. We gravitate towards those who are like us